belastingdienst/opr-paas/docs/administrators-guide/cluster-wide-quotas/basic-usage.md

 Basic usage of CWQs
 ===================

-With Cluster Wide Quotas, cluster admins can bring all resources for all PAAS'es belonging to a capability together in one cluster wide resource pool.
+With Cluster Wide Quotas, cluster admins can bring all resources for all Paas'es belonging to a capability together in one cluster wide resource pool.
 This brings down over commit at the expense of the risks associated with resource sharing.

-Use a quota per PAAS
+Use a quota per Paas
 --------------------

 Set: